lwouis/alt-tab-macos/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots / video**

 Add screenshots to help explain your problem.
-You can also use Loom to easily record your screen to show the bug in action.
+You can also record your screen to show the bug in action.
 That is *really* helpful!

 **Steps to reproduce the bug**